-In May 2018, the General Data Protection Regulation (GDPR), introduced by the European Union, will come into effect.
+On the 25th May 2018, the General Data Protection Regulation (GDPR), introduced by the European Union, came into effect.

-The GDPR regulations aim to revamp the laws that govern the handling of personal data.
-It seeks to create a co-ordinated framework for data protection across the EU states, with much tighter controls over those who host and process personal data.
+The GDPR compliance regulations aim to revamp the laws that govern the handling of personal data.
+It seeks to create a coordinated framework for data protection across the EU states, with much tighter controls over those who host and process personal data.

 According to the new regulations, personal data is defined as “any information relating to an identified or identifiable natural person”.
 Such a wide-ranging definition means that businesses have to be careful when reviewing and classifying the data they store.

-We offer a systematic review of the systems and practices which exist within your company and make appropriate recommendations for moving forward under the new guidelines, providing a clear checklist of actionable steps to take.
+We offer a systematic review of the systems and practices which exist within your company and make appropriate recommendations for moving forward under the guidelines, providing a clear checklist of actionable steps to take.

 Northdoor can provide an integrated set of tools that work in acquiring and upholding control over all the relevant data throughout your business, regardless of whether it is stored across your local or cloud infrastructure.

 Automation, integration and continual monitoring govern our approach so that GDPR solutions can be achieved in a quick, smooth and auditable way.